Can I Get Fired on Light Duty?

 When your employer fires you, it does not end your workers’ compensation case.
 But it can change your case somewhat.
 If you still have problems from your injury that restrict your ability to work, you may still receive workers’ compensation benefits after you are fired or laid off.

-Even if you can do restricted work, you can get benefits if you prove that you cannot find suitable work.
+Even if you can do some type of light duty work, you can get benefits if you prove that you cannot find suitable light duty work.
 The usual way of doing this is by trying to find a job.
 Even if you were not pursuing your workers’ compensation case, you would still try to find a job.

 What happens to my other employment benefits if I am fired?